Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Declarations

 \section{Declarations}

-\begin{itemize} \item Conflict of interest/Competing interests: The authors declare no conflicts of interest. \item Data and code availability: Data and code underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon request. \item Author contribution: B.B.L. and J.C. constructed the theoretical model, conducted the experiment and analyzed the data; R.E.P., S.A., X.Y. contributed to the preparation of the experiment and data taking; G.D.C. fabricated the cantilever chip; X.Y., T.R.C. and N.M. supervised the project. \end{itemize}
+\begin{itemize} \item Conflict of interest/Competing interests: The authors declare no conflicts of interest. \item Data and code availability: Source data for Fig.~\ref{fig:main} is available at \href{https://doi.org/10.7910/DVN/9FGAQF}{https://doi.org/10.7910/DVN/9FGAQF}.
+Raw data and code underlying the results presented in this paper may be obtained from the authors upon request. \item Author contribution: B.B.L. and J.C. constructed the theoretical model, conducted the experiment and analyzed the data; R.E.P., S.A., X.Y. contributed to the preparation of the experiment and data taking; G.D.C. designed and fabricated the cantilever chip; X.Y., T.R.C. and N.M. supervised the project. \end{itemize}

 \begin{appendices}